 Introduction

 We all get triggered by our partners from time to time.
 It’s a normal part of a relationship.
-Unfortunately, we often lash out or withdraw when triggered.

 What’s going on when we’re triggered?